aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks.visualization/headerfooterinfo/_index.md

 ---
 title: Class HeaderFooterInfo
 second_title: Aspose.Tasks for .NET API Reference
 description: Aspose.Tasks.Visualization.HeaderFooterInfo class.
-Represents header or footer data which is present in views and used for printing
+Represents visual content of the header footer or legend which is used for printing  rendering of views
 type: docs
 weight: 3040
 url: /net/aspose.tasks.visualization/headerfooterinfo/
 ---
 ## HeaderFooterInfo class

-Represents header or footer data which is present in views and used for printing.
+Represents visual content of the header, footer or legend which is used for printing \ rendering of views.

 ```csharp
 public class HeaderFooterInfo